 Sometimes Pop and Rock artists could cross over into the same genres, but I wouldn't consider any of the above artists as rock musicians, so this category was created.

-View my Rock Section Here.
+Visit my Folk Section Here.

 The shell of this site has been around since early in 2019 but the real content is just getting started.
 This was due to setbacks in several areas which I won't get into, but looking forward to new page layouts, tons of content and hopefully valuable tips to help you get on with enjoying playing the guitar.